-In the spare time that she somehow carves out, she's been taking classes at Fashion Institute of Technology in subjects including jewelry design, social media, styling and branding.
+In the spare time that she somehow carves out, she's been taking classes at Fashion Institute of Technology in subjects including jewelry design which can be seen on a statement jewelry, social media, styling and branding.
 She also loves spending with her daughter and granddaughter, and taking advantage of NYC's many art galleries and museums.

 Modeling, on the other hand, hasn't always come naturally.